 WHBF Station History

-WHBF-TV has been serving the Quad Cities community for more than 63 years.
-The station has a rich and colorful history.
-It all began on Saturday July 1st, 1950 when WHBF-TV began transmitting from a 482 ft. tower in downtown Rock Island, the tallest structure in the Quad Cities at that time.
+WHBF-TV has been serving the Quad Cities community for nearly 70 years and has a rich and colorful history.
+It all began on Saturday July 1st, 1950 when WHBF-TV began transmitting from a 482-foot tower in downtown Rock Island, which was the tallest structure in the Quad Cities at that time.

-From its humble beginnings in the early 50's, the news department has seen film replaced by videotape, and the teletype replaced by computers.
+From its humble beginnings in the early 1950’s, WHBF was also a regional pioneer in local news coverage.
+Slowly film was replaced by videotape, and the teletype replaced by computers.
 In 1978, CBS4 became the first area station to have a "live truck", that allowed us to report live via microwave from outside our studios.
-And in 2011, CBS4 was the first station in the market to use portable, wireless technology in a back pack to broadcast "in-the-field" where traditional live trucks can't go.
+In 1981, the WHBF newsroom pioneered the co-anchor concept, adding Wendy Ellis as the first female news anchor in the Quad Cities market.
+And in 2011, the WHBF-TV newsroom was the first in the market to use portable, wireless technology – housed in a “backpack” – that allowed reporters to go live in the field using cellular towers.

 KLJB Station History

-86° / 62°Mostly Sunny 0%
+67° / 44°Mostly Sunny 0%